-For the sake of completeness, we now discuss what would happen in the context of translation surfaces when taking a relative point of view analogous to the one we are adopting in this work. \begin{defin} A translation surface $(X,\omega)$ is a \textbf{relatively Hurwitz translation surface} if $\aut(X)=\textsf{Trans}(X,\omega)$. \end{defin} If looking for Hurwitz objects has led to the consideration of Fuchsian/Euclidean uniformizations in the previous setting (see \ref{lem_fuchshurwishurwproj} and \ref{ex_euclidean}), looking at Hurwitz translation surfaces suggests to look for the property of being a normal origami.
+\begin{definition} A translation surface $(X,\omega)$ is a relatively Hurwitz translation surface if $\aut(X)=\text{Trans}(X,\omega)$. \end{definition} If looking for Hurwitz objects has led to the consideration of Fuchsian/Euclidean uniformizations in the previous setting (see Lemma \ref{lem_fuchshurwishurwproj} and Example \ref{ex_euclidean}), looking at Hurwitz translation surfaces suggests to look for the property of being a normal origami.
 One could ask, as before, if there is an interesting relation between this geometric feature and the relative Hurwitz condition.
-The main difference with respect to the previous setting is that, by the above bound in \ref{spws}, relatively Hurwitz translation structures simply do not exist on Riemann surfaces which have many automorphisms.
-On the other hand, if $\# \textsf{Aut}(X) = 4(g-1)$, then it is straightforward to see that relatively Hurwitz translation surfaces are precisely the normal origamis, just by checking cardinalities and applying \ref{spws}. \begin{rmk} It is a priori not clear whether given $X$ with $\# \textsf{Aut}(X) = 4(g-1)$ one can actually construct a normal origami $(X,\omega)$ on it.
-When this is the case, $(X,\omega)$ is a relatively Hurwitz translation surface.
-Equivalently, $\omega$ is a non-zero fixed point for the natural linear action of $\aut(X)$ on $H^0(X,K)$: this follows from the fact that translation automorphisms are exactly those which preserve the abelian differential $\omega$.
+The main difference with respect to the previous setting is that, by the above bound in Theorem \ref{spws}, relatively Hurwitz translation structures simply do not exist on Riemann surfaces which have too many automorphisms, and normal origamis do not exist on Riemann surfaces which do not have enough.
+On the other hand, if $\# \aut(X) = 4(g-1)$, then it is straightforward to see that relatively Hurwitz translation surfaces on $X$ are precisely given by the normal origamis on it (up to GL$_2\real$-action), just by checking cardinalities and applying Theorem \ref{spws}. \begin{remark} Given a Riemann surface $X$, relatively Hurwitz translation surfaces $(X,\omega)$ are precisely defined by non-zero fixed points for the natural linear action of $\aut(X)$ on $H^0(X,K)$, because translation automorphisms are exactly those which preserve the abelian differential.